 Tourism is one of the largest items in our economy here in the state of Alaska, and I think that would be one of the things to work on first because it would have the most impact.
 Everything else just kind of follows along.
 As you increase tourism, you're going to increase restaurant usage and sales in merchandise.

-Nelson Godoy and Jacob Kern did not respond to the questionnaire.
+Jacob Kern did not respond to the questionnaire.